-The grant is intended for people who:

-- have not previously held a relevant interest in residential property and - intend to, and will, make the property for which the grant and/or FHOR was received (the property) their principal place of residence.
+The grant is intended for those persons who have not previously held a relevant interest3 in residential property who both intend to and will make the property for which the grant and/or FHOR was received (the property) their principal place of residence.4

-Under section 142A of the Duties Act 2008 (Duties Act), an applicant for the FHOR includes a person who is eligible for the grant, or who would have been eligible except that the transaction is a contract to purchase an established home.
-A person applying for the FHOR must satisfy the eligibility criteria for the grant regardless of whether they are eligible to receive the grant.
+Section 142A of the Duties Act 2008 (Duties Act) provides an applicant for the FHOR includes a person who is eligible for the grant, or who would have been eligible except that the transaction is a contract for the purchase of an established home.
+A person applying for the FHOR is required to satisfy the eligibility criteria for the grant regardless of whether or not they are eligible to receive the grant.

-Eligibility under the First Home Owner Grant Act 2000 (FHOG Act) requires, in part, that the applicant occupies the property as their principal place of residence for a continuous period of at least six months (required residence period) commencing within 12 months of completion of the eligible transaction (take up period).
-Payment of the grant and/or assessment at the FHOR is made in anticipation these residence requirements will be met.
+Eligibility under the First Home Owner Grant Act 2000 (FHOG Act) requires, in part, that the applicant occupies the property as their principal place of residence5 for a continuous period of at least six months6 (required residence period) commencing within 12 months of completion of the eligible transaction7 (take up period).
+Payment of the grant and/or assessment at the FHOR is made in anticipation of compliance with these residence requirements.

-The FHOG Act provides the Commissioner with discretion to vary the prescribed residence requirements by approving:
+The FHOG Act provides the Commissioner with the discretion to vary the prescribed residence requirements by approving:

-- (a) a shorter required residence period, but not reduced to nil - (b) an extended take up period and
+- (a) a shorter required residence period,8 but cannot reduce the residence period to nil - (b) an extended take up period9 and

-&lt;sup>1 First home owner concessional rate of duty is defined in section 143 of the Duties Act.
+1 First home owner concessional rate of duty is defined in section 143 of the Duties Act.

-&lt;sup>2 An eligible transaction is defined in section 14 of the FHOG Act, or is a first home owner concessional transaction as defined in section 142(1) of the Duties Act.
+2 An eligible transaction is defined in section 14 of the FHOG Act, or is a first home owner concessional transaction as defined in section 142(1) of the Duties Act.

-&lt;sup>5 See Commissioner's Practice FHOG/DA 40 'Principal Place of Residence' accessible from the website.
+5 See Commissioner's Practice FHOG/DA 40 'Principal Place of Residence' accessible from the website.

-&lt;sup>7 FHOG Act sections 13(4) and 13(5).
+7 FHOG Act sections 13(4) and 13(5).

-&lt;sup>8 FHOG Act section 13(6A)(a).
+8 FHOG Act section 13(6A)(a).

-&lt;sup>9 FHOG Act section 13(6A)(b).
+9 FHOG Act section 13(6A)(b).

-(c) an exemption from the residence requirements,

-if there are, in the Commissioner's opinion, good reasons why the applicant cannot satisfy the residence requirements.
+(c) an exemption from complying with the residence requirements,10 if there are, in the Commissioner's opinion, good reasons why the applicant seeking the variation cannot satisfy the residence requirements.